Who do I contact with questions?

 How do we include seasonal/non-regular staff hours, like bookmobile staff or subs?

-We may revisit this for next year, but if you are able to take the annual hours for non-regular staff, and then divide it by 52 weeks, you can add that number to the “all other staff” category.
+If you are able to take the annual hours for non-regular staff, and then divide it by 52 weeks, you can add that number to the “all other staff” category.

 Should In-Kind Support include support from a municipality?

-Yes.
-I misread it at the training, but it’s pretty clear.
-Any services that are provided, but not allotted within your budget, should be included.
+Yes, any services that are provided, but not allotted within your budget, should be included.
 This question is not asked by IMLS.

 When does volunteer work constitute In-Kind Support?